-I recently read a well-written book named “Storytelling: Branding in Practice.”
-As you know “storytelling” is a buzzword in brand strategy.
-Unfortunately, it is an often-used yet seldom-understood concept.
-“Branding Through Storytelling” is a nice “how to” guide to finding, unlocking and leveraging corporate stories to support brand strategy.
+Recently I stumbled upon a well-written book named, “Storytelling: Branding in Practice.”
+Storytelling is a buzzword in the world of strategy.
+Unfortunately, though, it is an often-used yet seldom-understood concept.
+“Branding Through Storytelling” is a helpful “how to” guide to unearthing, sharing and leveraging corporate stories to support brand strategy.

-So how do you gather these stories?
-The easiest way is to interview key employees who have been with the company for a long time.
-But the book gives you some nice examples of how large corporations have built-in systems to find and unlock stories.
+So how do you gather stories?
+The easiest way is to interview key employees, who have been with the company for a long time.
+The book also gives you some helpful examples of how large corporations find and unlock stories.
 It is an easy and fun read.
-Go grab a copy!
+Grab your copy!